 The breakfast menu is quite awesome and making a decision is difficult.
 Particularly as each breakfast item contains multiple elements.
 I had the pancake breakfast.
 This was three massive thick pancakes as well as a large plate with a giant homemade hashbrown (which was fantastic), sausages, bacon and eggs.
 There was enough to feed three people.

-Cafe 11th avenue is also quite famous for its gravy which it serves with biscuits.
+Cafe 11th avenue is also quite famous for its gravy with biscuits.
 Luckily my colleague ordered this so I could try some and I can confirm that their top secret homemade gravy is quite spectacular.

 Frost Me Sweet Bakery

-If you’re in Richland and craving something sweet, then Frost Me Sweet Bakery is the place to go.
+If you’re craving something sweet in Richland, then Frost Me Sweet Bakery is the place to go.
 I have never seen such a huge variety of appealing and colorful cupcakes.
 If you’re after something savory, the lunch menu offers paninis, pastas, wraps, burgers and salads.

 We tried some avocado wontons – a first for me but very tasty and then a tasty chicken salad.
 And if you feel like a specialty coffee after your visit pop across the road to Peacock Coffee Roasting.

 Fiction is a full-service restaurant that is part of the J. Bookwalter Winery.
 There is a large outdoor seating area with a fantastic bar where the high tables feature a thin line of fire, and the inside is cosy and perfect for cooler days.

 It’s all about farm-to-table at Fiction, with locally sourced meat, fish, and greens.
 I would call the menu modern American with a focus on ingredients.
 There are several interesting sharing options, pizzas, salads with or without proteins, and a selection of classic mains.